History of Davenport, Iowa: Mid-Late 19th century

 In 1895, in the midst of a deep national economic depression, Davenport built an ornate new City Hall.
 The cost was about $90,000 — an astronomical sum at that time — and the City constructed the new building without issuing any municipal bonds.
-Local legend has long suggested that the city retired the debt so quickly by taxing the city's brothels, but the fines levied against the brothels accounted for only between $7,000–$9,000 per year, just a portion of the financial windfall the city reaped in the mid-1890s.
+Local legend has long suggested that the city retired the debt so quickly by taxing the city's brothels, but the fines levied against the brothels accounted for only between $7,000–$9,000 per year; just a portion of the financial windfall the city reaped in the mid-1890s.
 The bulk of the funds came from a new state law (the "mulct tax") which applied to the city's 150 illegal saloons and amounted to around $50,000 per year.
-This tax allowed for construction not only of City Hall, but also paved streets and a new sewer system, and from 1902–08, the city eliminated its property taxes altogether.
+This tax allowed for the construction of not only City Hall, but also paved streets and built a new sewer system.
+From 1902–08, the city eliminated its property taxes altogether.

 In 1897, Palmer College of Chiropractic was founded by Daniel David Palmer.
 It is the first chiropractic school in the world.

 20th century

 Early 20th century

 On July 25, 1901, a large fire erupted on Davenport's east side.
 The fire burnt itself out late in the day, instead of being brought under control.
-Eight blocks of buildings were destroyed causing one million dollars of damage.
+Eight blocks of buildings were destroyed causing $1,000,000 worth of damage.
 There were no deaths during the fire.